Service Charges & Estate Management Update – June 2017

-There are three cases in this month’s service charge and estate management update.
-Find the full article by clicking on the case reference:
+There are three cases in this month’s service charge and estate management update:

 An important case which approved the decisions of the Upper Tribunal in Gater v Wellington Real Estate Limited UKUT 0561 (LC) and Windermere Marina Village Limited v Wild UKUT 0163 (LC) that s.27A(6) of the 1985 Act renders void a service charge clause which provide a discretion to the lessor.
 James Fieldsend and Amanda Gourlay of Tanfield Chambers acted for the successful respondents.